NatDavies06/MyTech-Blog-14/README.md

-# Tech Blog View
+# Tech Blog

 ## Overview

-Tech Blog View is a CMS-style blog site where developers can publish articles, blog posts, and share their thoughts and opinions on various technical concepts and recent advancements in technology.
+Tech Blog is a CMS-style blog site where developers can publish articles, blog posts, and share their thoughts and opinions on various technical concepts and recent advancements in technology.

 ## Features